Skip to content

 I always keep a jar of homemade pancake mix in the pantry for whenever we’re craving pancakes.
 With fall approaching, we decided to add a fun apple twist to our pancakes instead of making apple desserts this time.
 They turned out so delicious!
 The bold apple and cinnamon flavors gave them the perfect fall touch.

 Pancakes are a family favorite!
-We’re always looking for ways to mix them up and oat pancakes and banana pancakes are a popular requests, too!
+We’re always looking for ways to mix them up and oat pancakes and banana pancakes are popular requests, too!

 These pancakes taste amazing on their own, but we love to top them with apple filling (from my apple crepe recipe) and maple syrup.
 They also taste amazing with our homemade buttermilk syrup.